scoulomb/misc-notes/tls/multidomain-appendix.md

 > -    00 13 - 0x13 (19) bytes of hostname follows
 > -    65 78 61 ...
 6e 65 74 - "example.ulfheim.net"

+We can combine SNI and SAN: https://discussions.citrix.com/topic/320041-san-certificate-with-sni-should-it-work/
+> The NetScaler appliance now supports SNI with a SAN extension certificate.
+During handshake initiation, the host name provided by the client is first compared to the common name and then to the subject alternative name.
+If the name matches, the corresponding certificate is presented to the client.

 ### F5 and SNI - TLS termination